-A BILL TO BE ENTITLED

-AN ACT TO PROVIDE PROPERTY TAX RELIEF TO LOW-INCOME ELDERLY

-AND DISABLED HOMEOWNERS.

-The General Assembly of North Carolina enacts:

-SECTION 1.
+Short Title: Property Tax Homestead Exclusion.
+(Public) Sponsors: Referred to: February 1, 2001 A BILL TO BE ENTITLED AN ACT TO PROVIDE PROPERTY TAX RELIEF TO LOW-INCOME AND DISABLED HOMEOWNERS BY EXPANDING THE E AMOUNT TO THE GREATER OF TWENTY THOUSAND DOES FIFTY PERCENT OF THE PROPERTY'S TAX VALUE AND BY IN THE INCOME ELIGIBILITY TO EIGHTEEN THOUSAND DOLLAR ADJUSTED BY A COLA PERCENTAGE.
+The General Assembly of North Carolina enacts: XCLUSION LLARS OR CREASING SECTION 1.
 G.S.
-105-277.1 reads as rewritten:

-"§ 105-277.1.
-Property classified for taxation at reduced valuation.

-- (a) Exclusion.
-The following class of property A permanent residence owned and occupied by a qualifying owner is designated a special class of property under Article V, Sec.
+105-277.1 reads as rewritten: "§ 105-277.1.
+Property classified for taxation at reduced valuation. (a) Exclusion. - The following class of property A permanent residence owned and occupied by a qualifying owner is designated a special class of property under Article V, Sec.
 2(2) of the North Carolina Constitution and shall be assessed for taxation in accordance with this section.
-The first twenty thousand dollars (\$20,000) in appraised value of a permanent residence owned and occupied by a qualifying owner is excluded from taxation.
-Is taxable in accordance with this section.
+The first twenty thousand dollars (\$20,000) in appraised value of a permanent residence owned and occupied by a qualifying owner is excluded from taxation. is taxable in accordance with this section.
 The amount of the appraised value of the residence equal to the exclusion amount is excluded from taxation.
 The exclusion amount is the greater of twenty thousand dollars (\$20,000) or fifty percent (50%) of the appraised value of the residence.
-A qualifying owner is an owner who meets all of the following requirements as of January 1 preceding the taxable year for which the benefit is claimed: - (1) Is at least 65 years of age or totally and permanently disabled. - (2) Has an income for the preceding calendar year of not more than fifteen thousand dollars (\$15,000). the income eligibility limit. - (3) Is a North Carolina resident. - (a1) Temporary Absence.
-An otherwise qualifying owner does not lose the benefit of this exclusion because of a temporary absence from his or her permanent residence for reasons of health, or because of an extended absence while confined to a rest home or nursing home, so long as the residence is unoccupied or occupied by the owner's spouse or other dependent.
+A qualifying owner is an owner who meets all of the following requirements as of January 1 preceding the taxable year for which the benefit is claimed: (1) Is at least 65 years of age or totally and permanently disable. led (2) Has an income for the preceding calendar year of not more thousand dollars (\$15,000). the income eligibility limit.
+(3) Is a North Carolina resident. e than fifteen (a1) Temporary Absence. - An otherwise qualifying owner does not lose the benefit of this exclusion because of a temporary absence from his or her permanent residence for reasons of health, or because of an extended absence while confined to a rest home or nursing home, so long as the residence is unoccupied or occupied by the owner's spouse or other dependent.